-Ainslee is passionate about social justice and harnesses storytelling as a vehicle for meaningful discussion and change.
-She creates productive images and narratives of Ethiopia and the continent to change the reductive Western gaze and misrepresented narratives of Africa that cloaked her childhood.
-She developed an experimental narrative and visual language for reconstructing tezeta/memory in ‘Ferenj: A Graphic Memoir in VR’.
-This afrosurrealist experience about her personal story of growing up as an Ethiopian-American in Cleveland, Ohio in the 90s and later moving to Addis Ababa, will premiere this March in the Virtual Cinema at SXSW 2020.
+She is passionate about social justice and harnesses storytelling as a vehicle for meaningful discussion through productive images and narratives of Ethiopia to change the Western gaze and misrepresented narratives of Africa.
+Ainslee developed an experimental narrative and visual language for reconstructing "tezeta" (meaning nostalgia in Amharic) in Ferenj: A Graphic Memoir in VR, her directorial debut.
+This afrosurrealist experience based on her personal experience of growing up as an Ethiopian-American in Cleveland, Ohio and later living in Addis Ababa, premiered at Tribeca Film Festival's Cinema360 via Oculus as well as being officially selected by South by Southwest's VR Cinema and the Cleveland International Film Festival's Perspectives in 2020.

 Her work is characterized by speculative and emancipatory storytelling strategies, with a transcultural, feminist and post-colonial lens.
 Ainslee's non-fiction writing has been published by Art Africa Magazine and Vogue Italia.
 Ainslee has worked on the production of several commercials as well as on the production team of the Addis Foto Fest ‘16 with renowned artist Aida Muluneh.
 Ainslee has also written for Season One of Tibeb Girls, one of the first children’s animation series created in Ethiopia.
 She holds an M.S. in Fiction and Entertainment from the Southern California Institute of Architecture and a B.A. in Philosophy and French from The College of Wooster.